 John is also experienced in federal financial assistance programs, and has worked with clients to obtain substantial federal funding for advancement of both energy and environmental control technologies, and has advised on leading projects advancing carbon capture, including carbon capture incorporating geologic storage (CCS).
 Many of these projects involve forming and managing the public-private partnership process, as well as dealing with the Department of Defense and various federal agencies.

 John’s practice includes both US and international markets.
-He has represented clients of the development and operation of natural gas, LNG and electric power infrastructure in Latin America, and renewable power development and oil and gas matters in east Africa.
+He has represented clients on the development and operation of natural gas, LNG and electric power infrastructure in Latin America, and renewable power development and oil and gas matters in east Africa.
 He has also advised on emerging market entry strategies, analyzed offshore regulatory regimes, and developed proposals for policies, laws and regulations to encourage foreign investment in energy infrastructure.

 John serves on the board of VNF Solutions.